-What could be better in the dead of winter than a tropical escape?
+What could be better in the dead of winter—or anytime, really—than a tropical escape?
 Why, a tropical escape abuzz with delicious cocktails, of course.
-While just about anywhere with sand and surf will happily serve you up something sweet, processed and with an umbrella, we’ve rounded up a sampling of six destinations with sublime concoctions that’ll cool you down, maybe even make you think a bit, and rejoice in the discovery.
+Just about anywhere with sand and surf will happily serve you something sweet, processed and with an umbrella.
+But these six destinations feature sublime drinks, from classics to original concoctions, that’ll cool you down as you relax in paradise.

-If you have it in you to pick yourself off that poolside chaise lounge, you’ll find creative establishments in downtown Honolulu, rivaling those in urban hubs closer to home—all shaken or stirred with island-grown infusions, a generous dose of aloha and zero pretension.
+If you have it in you to pick yourself off that poolside chaise lounge, you’ll find creative establishments in downtown Honolulu, rivaling those in urban hubs closer to home—all shaken or stirred with island-grown infusions and zero pretension.
 “Hospitality always comes first,” says David Newman, the award-winning owner and bar manager at Pint + Jigger, of the close-knit group of bartenders in the city.
 “But we also push the envelope on craft cocktails.”

 When you can, seek out those incorporating local produce that you just can’t get as fresh on the mainland: Kona coffee, sugar cane, hibiscus (the state flower) and passion fruit, known locally as lilikoi.
 Newman himself makes the Talventi, featuring cold-brew Kona, rye whiskey and Campari, with a house-made vanilla whipped cream floated on top.